-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing One written public comment was received in relation to the public meetings.
-There were nine citizens and three City staff who attended the public meeting.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) 1 Public Meeting Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing One written public comment was received in relation to the public meetings.
+There were seven citizens and one City staff who attended the public meeting.
 As of March 31, the March 25, 2021 meeting had been viewed on Facebook 346 times.
-The one written public comment pertained to a citizen's desire to purchase a house owned by the city and her frustration with the slowness of the process.
-Comments on March 25, 2021 focused on: the need for more planning, particularly for HOME funds, need to focus more funds on housing and less on nonhousing uses, and a lack of focus by the City on broader issues of poverty and unemployment.
+The three written comments pertained to a citizen's desire to purchase a house owned by the city and need for additional funds for housing.
+Comments on March 25, 2021 focused on: the need for more planning, particularly for HOME funds, need to focus more funds on housing and less on non-housing uses, and a lack of focus by the City on broader issues of poverty and unemployment.
 The City does not differentiate between any individuals, groups, and/or organization that wish to provide input during the planning, implementation, and assessment of community needs for the 2021-2022 Action Plan.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Hearing Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Non- targeted/broad community The public hearing has been scheduled for a regularly scheduled meeting of the City Council on May 4, 2021.
-Comments received during the public hearing will be incorporated into the final version of the AAP. and reasons The City does not differentiate between any individuals, groups, and/or organization that wish to provide input during the planning, implementation, and assessment of community needs for the 2021-2022 Action Plan.
-Residents of Public and Assisted Housing
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Hearing Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Non- targeted/broad community Residents of Public The public hearing has been scheduled for a regularly scheduled meeting of the City Council on May 3, 2021.
+Comments received during the public hearing will be incorporated into the final version of the AAP. and reasons The City does not differentiate between any individuals, groups, and/or organization that wish to provide input during the planning, implementation, and assessment of community needs for the 2021-2022 Action Plan. and Assisted Housing